Out of 35,000 high school students applying to Harvard, fewer than 2,000 will be accepted. This is typical for all highly selective schools.

 You need more than just advice on how to get into the best college or university; you need an advocate.

 Gerald Bradshaw, Harvard Law School, Class of 1976, and University of California Berkeley, Class of 1973, an Ivy League college advisor understands the preparation needed when applying to top schools nationwide.

 Get Expert College Advice: 1-866-687-8129

-Did you know that Ivy League schools do NOT base their university admissions just on a GPA and SAT scores?
-Acceptance into private universities consist of specific components, not just good grades and test scores, when presenting a successful college admissions packet.
+Did you know that Ivy League schools do NOT base their university admissions just on a GPA and SAT scores alone?
+Acceptance into private universities consist of specific components.
+Applicants need more than just good grades and great test scores, when presenting a successful college admissions packet.

 Students will receive professional counseling in preparation for testing, essays, and interviews. the "Ivy League", Harvard, Princeton, MIT, Duke, Yale, Brown, and Dartmouth, Columbia, Pennsylvania, Cornell, Private universities in the United States, are known for expecting academic excellence, and being high selectivity in admissions.

 Students and parents alike stressfully second guess every step of the application process.
-Mr. Bradshaw provides the right tools, in submitting an effective application with minimal stress.
+Mr. Bradshaw provides expert advice on how to submit an impressive application.
 You'll need to add the "Wow" factor to your application in order to increase your chances of acceptance into the school of your dreams.
 Let's get started, call now to consult with Mr. Bradshaw: 866-687-8129.